anthonymittz/java-exercises/Exercises.md

 ### Exercise 01.
 Declaration of primitives

-Declare a variable for each of the 8 primitive data types, without actually initializing them with values.
+Declare variables to hold each of the 8 primitive data types, but do not initialize them to values.
 <sub>(you should end up with 8 statements)</sub>

 ### Exercise 02.
 Integer initialization

-For each of the 4 primitive data types used to store integer numbers, declare two variables without any initialization.
+For each of the 4 primitive data types used to store integer numbers:
-Using another statements, separate from declaration statements, initialize one to the smallest value possible, and the other - to the largest value possible.
+declare two uninitialized variables; using other statements, initialize the former to the smallest value possible, and the latter - to the largest value possible.
 <sub>(you should end up with 16 statements)</sub>

 ### Exercise 03.
 Fractional initialization

-For each of the 2 primitive data types used to store fractional numbers, declare a variable without initialization.
+For each of the 2 primitive data types used to store fractional numbers:
-Using another statement, initialize each of the variables to some value.
+declare an uninitialized variable; using another statement, initialize it to some value.
 <sub>(you should end up with 4 statements)</sub>

 ### Exercise 04.
 Letters and truth

-For the primitive data type used to store characters, declare two variables without intialization.
+For the primitive data type used to store characters:
-Using another statements, initialize each of the variables:
+declare two uninitialized variables; using other statements, initialize:

-- one to `0x4F`, but using the "character literal" notation.
+- the former to `0x4F`, but using the character literal notation.
-- another to `k`, but using the hexadecimal value.
+- the latter to `k`, but using the hexadecimal value.

 <sub>(you should end up with 4 statements)</sub>

 ### Exercise 05.
 Value the truth

-For the primitive data type used to store truth values, declare two variables without initialization.
+For the primitive data type used to store truth values:
+declare two uninitialized variables;
-Using another statements, intitialize them to 2 possible values (1 for each varialbe).
-Then, reassign each of the two variables to the complimentary value.
+using other statements, intitialize them to the two _truth values_ of logic. then, reassign each of them to the complimentary value.
 <sub>(you should end up with 6 statements)</sub>

 ### Exercise 06.
 Array declaration

-For each of the 8 primitive data types, declare a variable which can be used to point to a non-primitive collection of primitive variables.
+For each of the 8 primitive data types:
+declare a variable which can be used to point to a collection of values of that type;
-Don't yet initialize (assign) / allocate any collections on the heap.
+don't yet initialize the collections; don't allocate collection objects on the heap.
 <sub>(you should end up with 8 statements)</sub>

 ### Exercise 07.
 Array allocation & element initialization

-For each of the 8 primitive data types, declare a variable which can be used to point to a non-primitive collection of primitive variables.
+For each of the 8 primitive data types:
+declare a variable which can be used to point to a collection of values of that type.
-The next step is to allocate an object on the heap for each of the variables.
-Let each collection contain 2 elements.
+Allocate collection objects on the heap (let each collection hold 2 elements).
-The next step is to initialize each element for every collection to a random value.
+Initialize each element for every collection to a random value.
 <sub>(you should end up with the staggering 32 statements)</sub>

 ### Exercise 08.
 Array literal

 Same as the previous exercise, but you are free to use a shortcut: the array literal notation.
-<sub>(you should end up with the more feasible 8 statements)</sub>
+<sub>(you should end up with the feasible 8 statements)</sub>

 ### Exercise 09.
 String declaration

-Declare a variable which can be used to point to a `String` object.
+Declare a variable which can hold a reference to a `String` object;
-Don't intialize it / allocate any objects on the heap.
+don't intialize it; don't allocate any objects on the heap.
 <sub>(you should end up with a single statement)</sub>

 ### Exercise 10.
 String allocation & initialization

-Declare a variable which can be used to point to a `String` object.
+Declare a variable which can hold a reference to a `String` object;
-Allocate a new `String` object on the heap, give it a value `foo`, and assign its address to the variable.
+allocate a new `String` object on the heap and give it a value: `super`;
+make the variable hold the referece to that object.
 <sub>(you should end up with 2 statements)</sub>

 ### Exercise 11.
 String literal

-Declare a variable with the type `String` using the string literal notation.
-Initialize it to a value `bar`.
+Declare a variable with the type `String` using the string literal notation;
+initialize it to a value: `nova`.
 <sub>(you should end up with a single statement)</sub>

 ### Exercise 12.
 Cats and dogs

-Declare a variable with a type String.
+Declare a variable with a type `String`;
-Initialize it to `Dogs are cool`.
+initialize it to: `Dogs are cool.`;
-Change the value of the variable to `But cats are coolers.`
+using reassignment, change it to: `But cats are coolers.`.

 ## Section 02.
 Input and Output